Averaging for stochastic perturbations of integrable systems: Introduction

-When we apply Theorem \ref{thm-uniform} (which ensures convergence \eqref{convI}) to stochastic perturbations of ``real" integrable Hamiltonian equations, we arrive at a difficulty due to the fact that often integrable Hamiltonian equations which appear in mechanics and physics can be put to the Birkhoff normal form \eqref{Birk} (with $W= \nabla h$) not on the whole $\R^{2n}$, but only locally.\footnote{Still see Example \ref{ex_Fourier} in Section \ref{s_Birk_int}.} Vey's theorem (see \cite[Section~2.3]{HGK}) and references there) provides an instrumental sufficient condition which allows to write an integrable Hamiltonian equation in the form \eqref{Birk} in a closed ball of radius $R>0$ around some point in $\R^{2n}$.
-Without lost of generality we assume that this point is the origin and denote the ball $\bar B_R$.
-Accordingly, in Section~\ref{ss_local_version} we discuss a local problem of examining equation \eqref{Birk} in a ball $\bar B_R$.
-There for any initial data $v_0 \in B_R$ we consider the exit time $\theta^\eps_R$ of a corresponding trajectory of \eqref{3} from $B_R$.
-We show that, firstly, $\theta^\eps_R$ is a random variable of order $\eps^{-1}$ and, secondly, that for a trajectory, stopped at $t=\theta^\eps_R$, a variation of Theorems~\ref{th_ham_main} applies and implies that the action-vector $I(v^\eps(t))$ of a solution $v^\eps$ for \eqref{3} in $B_R$, written in the slow time $\tau=\eps t$, for $\tau \le \eps \theta^\eps_R$ converges in distribution to a unique solution $I(\tau)$ of the averaged $I$-equation, stopped when $|I| = \frac12 R^2$.
-As in Theorem~\ref{averaged-unique}, this solution $I(\tau)$ may be lifted to a solution of the effective equation \eqref{ef_eq}, stopped when $\|v\|=R$.
+When we apply Theorem \ref{averaged-unique} (which ensures convergence \eqref{convI}) to stochastic perturbations of ``real" integrable Hamiltonian equations, we arrive at a difficulty due to the fact that often integrable Hamiltonian equations which appear in mechanics and physics can be put to the Birkhoff normal form \eqref{Birk} (with $W= \nabla h$) not on the whole $\R^{2n}$, but only locally.\footnote{But see Example \ref{ex_Fourier} in Section \ref{s_Birk_int} for a class of equations \eqref{3} in $\R^{2n}$ which appear in the non-equilibrium statistical physics. } Vey's theorem (see \cite{Eliasson}, \cite[Section~2.3]{HGK}) and references there) provides an instrumental sufficient condition which allows to write an integrable Hamiltonian equation in the form \eqref{Birk} in a neighbourhood of some point.
+Without lost of generality we assume that this point is the origin, and assume that the equation is written in the from \eqref{Birk} in the closure $\bar\fB_R$ of domain $ \fB_R = \{v: \| I(v)\| <R\}, $ for some $R>0$.
+Accordingly, in Section~\ref{ss_local_version} we discuss a local problem of examining equation \eqref{Birk} in $\bar\fB_R$.
+There for any initial data $v_0 \in \fB_R$ we consider the exit time $\theta^\eps_R$ of a corresponding trajectory $v^\eps(t)$ of \eqref{3} from $\fB_R$.
+We show that, firstly, $\theta^\eps_R$ is a random variable of order $\eps^{-1}$ and, secondly, that for the trajectory $v^\eps$, stopped at $t=\theta^\eps_R$, a variation of Theorems~\ref{averaged-unique} applies and implies that the action-vector $I(v^\eps(t))$, written in the slow time $\tau=\eps t$, for $\tau \le \eps \theta^\eps_R$ converges in distribution to a solution $I(\tau)$ of the averaged $I$-equation, stopped when $\| I \| = R$.
+Similar to Theorem~\ref{averaged-unique}, this solution $I(\tau)$ may be lifted to a solution $v(\tau)$ of the effective equation \eqref{ef_eq}, stopped at $\partial \fB_R$.

+Long time behaviour of deterministic perturbations of integrable systems \eqref{Birk} (in various parts of the phase-space $\R^{2n}$) is a classical problem of dynamical systems.
+If the initial data are allowed to be arbitrarily close to the locus $\aleph$, additional difficulty appears.
+In the case of Hamiltonian perturbations see \cite[Section~6.3.7]{AKN} for corresponding KAM theorems, and see \cite{Nieder} for a version of Nekhoroshev's theorem.
+It seems that for non-Hamiltonian perturbations of \eqref{Birk} no convenient averaging theorem, valid up to $\aleph$, is known.
+Similarly it seems that no systematical study of the averaging for stochastic perturbations of system \eqref{Birk} was performed before our work.

 {\it On the proofs.} Our presentation and proofs are based on the approach to stochastic averaging, originated in the celebrated paper \cite{Khas68} by R.~Khasminskii.
 In that we partially follow our previous works \cite{HGK22, HKM, KP, K}, dedicated to the averaging in stochastic perturbations of linear (the first two paper) and non-linear (the last two) PDEs.
 The Khasminskii approach, as presented in our work, is a flexible form of stochastic averaging, applicable to study stochastic perturbations of integrable equations, linear and nonlinear, in finite and infinite dimensions.
 In particular, to study stochastic perturbations of linear and integrable PDEs.
 See \cite{HKM, HGK22} and references in \cite{HGK22} for perturbations of linear PDEs, including ``linear analogies" for them of Theorems~\ref{averaged-unique} and \ref{thm-uniform}.
 Also see \cite{KP} for an analogy of Theorem~\ref{t_main02} for perturbations of the KdV equation by dissipation $\eps\Delta$ and a white noise of order $\sqrt\eps$, and see \cite{K} for an analogy for that equation of Theorems~\ref{lifting-thm} and \ref{averaged-unique}.\,\footnote{ Also see \cite[Section 4.3]{HGK} for a discussion of the results in \cite{KP,K}. }